yamllint disable rule:comments-indentation

 # allowed_origins_from_client_redirect_uris: false

-## Clients is a list of known clients and their configuration.
+## Clients is a list of registered clients and their configuration.

 # clients: